ptycho/ptypy/doc/rst/getting_started.rst

    >>> p.scans.MF.data.num_frames = 100

 We skip saving the "prepared" data file for now.
-The |ptypy| data file is described in detail in ...
+The |ptypy| data management is described in detail in :ref:`ptypy_data`

 ::

    >>> p.scans.MF.data.save = None

-Needlees to say we need to specify a reconstruction engine.
-We choose 20 iterations of difference map
+Needlees to say, we need to specify a reconstruction engine.
+We choose 20 iterations of difference map algorithm.

 ::